-Sales to external customers and property, plant and equipment, and operating lease right-of-use assets, net in the United States and Canada, determined by the location of the subsidiaries, are shown below.
-Other foreign locations, which are immaterial, individually and in the aggregate, are included in the U.S. below.
+Net sales and property, plant and equipment, net and operating lease right-of-use assets, in the United States and Canada, determined by the location of the subsidiaries, are shown below.
+Other foreign locations, which are immaterial, individually and in the aggregate, are included in the United States below.